 But clearly most people are not capable of loving all people in the way that a mother loves her children, which explains why Jesus’s teachings have failed to bring about the salutary global changes that he envisioned.
 However, it is possible to become more aware of other people’s concerns, pains, and pleasures through a variety of methods, the simplest of which is asking and listening to them.
 Reading books, such as oral histories, watching documentaries, and observing people’s actions and reactions to things are other methods that can help one to accomplish this important aim.

 It is important, however, not to make the common mistake of assuming that the other person feels the same way that one would feel if one were in that person’s position.
 Sometimes this projection leads to a correct assessment of the other person’s emotional state, but there are many situations, especially when the other person has grown up in a different culture with different traditions, where this projection leads to misunderstandings.
 A common example is food.
-Things that one person finds delicious or appetizing may revolt, disgust, or repel another person who has grown up eating different kinds of foods.
-This common but frequently erroneous belief is based on the assumption that other people are like oneself in all aspects, which is merely another example of the failure of many people to understand other people’s concerns and emotions, and how they differ from their own.
+Things that one person finds delicious or appetizing may revolt or disgust another person who has grown up eating different kinds of foods.
+This common but frequently erroneous belief is based on the assumption that other people are like oneself in all aspects, which is merely another example of many people’s failure to understand other people’s concerns and emotions, and how they differ from their own.

 The key to this enigma is the appealing but treacherous notion that we can create a good life simply by striving for individual comfort and security, and that by so doing we are indirectly enriching the lives of those around us.

 Our individualistic heritage [in the United States] taught us that there is no such thing as the common good but only the sum of individual goods.
 But in our complex, interdependent world, the sum of individual goods, organized only under the tyranny of the market, often produces a common bad that eventually erodes our personal satisfactions as well.